-Editor's note: We receive a lot of questions from educators about hatching quail eggs in a school classroom setting and where to obtain quail eggs.
-You will find reputable sources for quail eggs, incubators, as well as detailed information on how to hatch and care for quail and other chicks in each issue of the quail and Game Bird Gazette magazine.
+Editor's note: We receive a lot of questions from teachers about hatching quail eggs in a school classroom setting and where to obtain quail eggs.
+You will find reputable sources for quail eggs, incubators, as well as detailed information on how to hatch and care for quail and other chicks in each issue of the Game Bird Gazette magazine.
 Free educational materials are available to public schools which can be obtained by writing to firstname.lastname@example.org.
 We receive many requests from schools for particular articles that have appeared in the magazine relating to quail and incubating and hatching quail eggs and we will try to assist you wherever possible.
 Education and the benefits and opportunites available in the quail and game bird field are covered in every issue of the Gazette.
 Hatching quail eggs in the classroom and raising and studying quail and other gamebirds is a wonderful and beneficial activity for kids.
 Internships and career opportunities are available in the game bird breeding and conservation fields.
-There is a wonderful article and pictures on this subject in the upcoming edition of the Gazette that you won't want to miss!
-Be sure to bookmark this page and link to our Web site at www.gamebird.com

 An early morning phone call is not unusual in our house since I operate a home day care, but this caller was so excited that she was almost incoherent.
 "We have quail babies!
 We have quail babies!," she yelled with effervescence into the phone.
 She hadn't identified herself, but after a minute I figured out that it was one of the teachers that I had donated quail and other hatching eggs to.
 She had been particularly interested in the incubating process as my husband calibrated the new incubator for hatching quail eggs in her preschool classroom.